The Curse of the Werewolf: In popular culture

 Many of the characters in Joe Dante's 1981 werewolf movie The Howling are named after the directors of werewolf films.
-Belinda Balaski's character "Terri Fisher" is named for Terence Fisher, who directed The Curse of the Werewolf.
+Belinda Balaski's character Terri Fisher is named for Terence Fisher.

 The Curse of the Werewolf is also referred to obliquely in John Landis's 1981 werewolf movie An American Werewolf in London when David Kessler (David Naughton) asks Alex Price (Jenny Agutter) "Did you ever see The Wolf Man?" and Alex replies, "Is that the one with Oliver Reed?"

+In Metal Gear Solid 3: Snake Eater, it's one of the many movies that Para-Medic (Heather Halley) recommends to Naked Snake (David Hayter).